mwiet/kids_sbi/README.md

  - 3x2pt: [Heymans, Tröster et al. 2021](https://arxiv.org/abs/2007.15632)
  - Beyond flat ΛCDM: [Tröster et al. 2021](https://arxiv.org/abs/2010.16416)

-The repository is based on the KCAP module which can be found [here](https://github.com/KiDS-WL/kcap).
+The repository is based on the master branch of KCAP module which can be found [here](https://github.com/KiDS-WL/kcap).

 The pipeline is built on CosmoSIS, albeit a [modified version](https://bitbucket.org/tilmantroester/cosmosis/src/kcap/) that is `pip`-installable and doesn't rely on environmental variables.